mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas.md

 ## Single Record Boolean-Like
 Either a **Single Record Column Reference** of data type boolean or a literal boolean.

+## Single Record Date-Like
+Either a **Single Record Column Reference** of data type date or a literal date.

+## Single Record Datetime-Like
+Either a **Single Record Column Reference** of data type datetime or a literal datetime.

+## Single Record Time-Like
+Either a **Single Record Column Reference** of data type time or a literal time.

+## Single Record Duration-Like
+Either a **Single Record Column Reference** of data type duration or a literal duration.

+## Single Record List-Like
+Either a **Single Record Column Reference** of data type list or a literal list.

 ## Integer
 Either a **Single Record Column Reference** of data type integer or a literal integer.